evelyh/pick-the-ink/README.md

   - cancel bookings

 ### *Calendar* `/calendar`
-- Page where allow users to keep track of their available data and time.
+- Page to visualize the comfirmed booking appointments in a calender view
 - Click on each appointments showing on the calendar to see details
-- Click the edit/delete button on the upper-right popup of each appoitment to edit/delete the appointment
+- For regular users, they can see the confirmed bookings with artists on the calendar.
+- For artists, they can see the confirmed bookings with their customers, as well as the bookings with other artists. (the two type of bookings are shown in different colors)

 ## Testing Instructions